FIWARE-TMForum/Business-API-Ecosystem/roadmap.md

 scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap

-* TM Forum On Boarding: Incorporation of TM Forum On Boarding APIs for the management of parties and organizations and their relationship with published offerings.
+* TM Forum new APIS: Incorporation of TM Forum APIs not currently supported in BAE.